47867/ViT-ER/README.md

 - Code for model inference
 </br></br>

 The model checkpoint (.pth-file) is not published, as it is too large to be uploaded here.
-If you need the checkpoint, contact the owner of this repository and we will supply you with the file.
+If you need the checkpoint, contact the owner of this repository and we will supply you with the file. <br>
+We also provide a conversion to the safer .safetensor file format.
 </br></br>

 <strong>Licenses:</strong> </br>